jmiths/checklist/README.md

 # checklist
 Small app for creating per room checklists

 Was built with permissioning and accountability in mind.
-Was supposed to be fairly easy to add and remove API endpoints.
+Fairly easy to add and remove API endpoints.

 API Spec: